 Canada Student Loan programs don’t charge interest until you have left school.
 Interest accumulates from the month after you graduate or leave school, but payments are only required six months later.
 This is why it’s important to tell your loan providers that you are returning to school each year.
 Otherwise, they may contact you to have you start repaying your loan before you have finished school.

 When it comes time to begin repaying your student loan, you can select a fixed interest rate or floating (variable) interest rate.
-For Canada Student Loans issued on or after August 1, 1995:

 - To apply for a Canada Student Loan, first get an application either through your high school or post-secondary institution or through the student financial assistance office of your province or territory of permanent residence.
 All provinces and territories now offer online applications.